Crete by Car: 8 Days of Beaches, Gorges, and Too Much Raki

 Raki.
 Multiple glasses of raki.

-The lamb was the best I've ever eaten.
-Not because of technique — because of the animal, the greens, the olive oil, and the fact that everything on the table had been grown, raised, or made within 10 km.
-I tried to tell her this through gestures and my twelve words of Greek.
-She patted my cheek and brought more raki.
+The lamb is the best on the island — not because of technique, but because of the animal, the greens, the olive oil, and the fact that everything on the table was grown, raised, or made within 10 km.
+Try to say so through gestures and a dozen words of Greek, and the answer may be a pat on the cheek and more raki.

 For the practical logistics, check our Crete Q&A guide.
 If Crete inspires you, Santorini is just a ferry away.

-I sat in that taverna for two and a half hours.
-Nobody rushed me.
-A farmer came in, drank a coffee, and left.
-Two kids chased a cat through the courtyard.
-The view from the terrace showed olive trees running down to the sea.
+Sit in that taverna for two and a half hours and nobody rushes you.
+A farmer comes in, drinks a coffee, and leaves.
+Two kids chase a cat through the courtyard.
+The view from the terrace runs over olive trees down to the sea.

 This is why you come to Crete.
 Not just the beaches (though the beaches are extraordinary).
 Not just the ruins (though Knossos shifts something in your understanding of history).
-But these moments — a grandmother's kitchen in a mountain village, a glass of raki you didn't ask for, the conviction that this island has been feeding people well for 4,000 years.
-For the full guide to everything the island offers, read our complete Crete guide and shows no signs of stopping.
+But these moments — a grandmother's kitchen in a mountain village, a glass of raki you didn't ask for, the conviction that this island has been feeding people well for 4,000 years and shows no signs of stopping.
+For the full guide to everything the island offers, read our complete Crete guide.

 The Verdict

-Would I go back?
-I'm going back.
-September.
-I want the warm sea, the olive harvest, and another meal at that taverna in Vamos.
-The grandmother probably won't remember me.
-But she'll bring raki, and I'll say "yamas," and everything will be right.
+Will Crete pull you back?
+Plan on it.
+September is the move: the warm sea, the olive harvest, and another meal at that taverna in Vamos.
+The grandmother probably won't remember a face.
+But she'll bring raki, and the only right answer is "yamas" — and everything will be right.